-SCCA is a public State Commission Charter School opening in fall of 2019 with grades PreK-6th.
-We will add one grade level per year until 12th grade.
+SCCA is a public State Commission Charter School.
+The school opened in 2019 with grades Pre-K-6th, and is adding one grade level per year until 12th grade.
 The school is based on the successful model of Pataula Charter Academy in Edison, GA.
 The school will serve students in Decatur, Miller, and Seminole counties.

 Frequently Asked Questions about Charter Schools

 A charter school is a public school of choice that operates under the terms of a charter, or contract, with an authorizer, such as the state and local boards of education.
 Charter schools receive flexibility from certain state and local rules in exchange for a higher degree of accountability for raising student achievement.
 Charter schools are held accountable by their authorizer(s) for upholding the terms of their charter.